Revenue grows… but only when you step in

 For growth to continue without relying on you, the revenue engine must be built explicitly.

-This isn’t about adopting a generic playbook.
-It’s about turning your way of driving growth into a system others can run.
+A generic playbook is almost sure to not work.
+You need to turn your way of driving growth into a system others can run.

 How We Support Founders